robinagandhi/swa/pages/github.md

 Git is based on a **de-centralized** model of ownership - which means that there is no central authoritative repository.
 Every repository, Local or Remote, is fully autonomous and fully functional on its own.
 So changes made in any repository are tracked in that repository only.
 Two repositories do not communicate unless there is an explicit request to synchronize changes across them.
 This constraint will make more sense as we work through a scenario.

-Let's open the hello-world folder in windows explorer and make changes to the `README.md` file in a text editor.
+Let's open the hello-world folder in your file explorer and make changes to the `README.md` file in a text editor.

 1. Navigate to the files
 2. Open README.md in Notepad